- Another controversy.

 It would be naïve to think though that in a global church now of 100,000 members attending weekly in 23 countries across six continents, that the 2010 edict banning referral to conversion therapy programs is continually reinforced and implemented.
 In some countries, Hillsong congregations exist within some very conservative societal, cultural and theological norms which also has its influences.
 Even here in Australia, many conservative Evangelicals continue to believe that Jesus calls homosexuals to convert or be damned.

 Private conversations became public when in 2013, Pastor Houston talked with the global congregation on Vision Sunday about the pink elephant in the room where he acknowledged for the first time publicly, the harm being inflicted on LGBT people because of the church’s ignorance.
 This was an important step forward, in that sense.
 But otherwise not much had changed though from previous statements about being challenged by the tensions of theology and people’s lived experience.
-Like this one Brian made eight years earlier, in 2005:
+Like this one Pastor Brian Houston made eight years earlier, in 2005:

 “I think that the homosexual question and sexuality generally is one of the most challenging questions there is for the church in the 21st century.
 And it’s one where I feel conflict myself, as a believer in the Bible and specifically the New Testament, I think that marriage is God’s idea, and I think it’s for a man and a woman.
 But I also represent a God that’s merciful and gracious and kind, and having to connect those two things I think is one of the great challenges for me as a church leader.”